gujianliang/test2/README.md

 ## Get Started

-To use the Framework, add the WalletSDK.Framework to your project :
+To use the Framework, add the WalletSDK.Framework and WalletSDKBundle.bundle to your project :

 ```
 #import <WalletSDK/WalletUtils.h>